modular/modular/KGEN/docs/public/programming-manual.md

 While we could allow patterns like this to happen, we reject this because "a value is more than a sum of its parts".
 Consider a `FileDescriptor` that contains a POSIX file descriptor as an integer value.
-For example - there is a big difference between destroying the integer (a noop!) and destroying the `FileDescriptor` (it might call the `close()` system call).
+For example - there is a big difference between destroying the integer (a no-op!) and destroying the `FileDescriptor` (it might call the `close()` system call).
 Because of this, we require all full-value initialization to go through initializers and be destroyed with their full-value destructor.